wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/2-what-graph-toolkit.md

 ## Load Microsoft Graph Toolkit in your web app

-If you build web apps without using a bundler, you can load Microsoft Graph Toolkit directly from the Azure Content Delivery Network.
-To load the toolkit from the Content Delivery Network, add the following code snippet to your web app:
+If you build web apps without using a bundler, you can load Microsoft Graph Toolkit directly from the content delivery network.
+To load the toolkit from the content delivery network, add the following code snippet to your web app:

 ```html
 <script src="https://unpkg.com/@microsoft/mgt/dist/bundle/mgt-loader.js"></script>